wowica/plutus-simple-drop-contract/README.md

 This is a Plutus Smart Contract for the [Simple Drop dApp.](https://github.com/wowica/simple_drop)

-This contract reads a list of pub key hashes and stores them as part of the Datum.
+This contract reads a list of pub key hashes from a text file and compiles them as part of the smart contract.
 This is similiar to how "snapshots" are taken in order to whitelist participants for a future airdrop.

 When trying to spend the UTXO that's part of this contract, the validation checks whether the signer of the transaction, passed via `--required-signer-hash`, is part of the whitelist.